 Community/Cat Assistance Team (CAT)

 FieldHaven Feline Center has earned the reputation as the organization people turn to help with anything cat.
-The Community/Cat Assistance Team (shortened aptly to “CAT”) comprises a fabulous base of feline-experienced volunteers and staff who answer questions from the public on cat behavior, medical assessment, feral and community cats, rehoming personal cats, and so much more.
+The Community/Cat Assistance Team (shortened aptly to “CAT”) comprises a fabulous base of feline-experienced volunteers and staff who answer questions from the public on cat behavior, feral and community cats, rehoming personal cats, and so much more.
 We train community members on how to Trap, Neuter, and Return (TNR), coaching them through each step and providing the equipment they need.

 Our goal is to provide each caller with the knowledge, tools, and support to craft a solution or resolution for their issue(s).
 We have a process for triaging all requests for surrenders by first finding alternatives to intake, and should that not be successful, put them on a waiting list for intake or facilitate assistance from another shelter.

 FieldHaven Feline Center has been continually successful in finding volunteers who enthusiastically answer phone calls, emails, and social media tags, as well as greet walk-ins and manage any other sort of human contact regarding feline issues.

 FieldHaven’s volunteers and staff are known for our empathy, willingness to listen, and creative solutions.
 These are just some of the ways we help our community.
 We often hear, “You were the only shelter that took/returned my call.”
 We love to help people and cats.
 No challenge is too large or too small!